fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### exec

-The docker command [exec](https://docs.docker.com/engine/reference/commandline/exec/) is a heavy hitter.
+The Docker command [exec](https://docs.docker.com/engine/reference/commandline/exec/) is a heavy hitter.
 It can be used to jump right into a container when it's running.

 Let's start a web server in the background and do a little bit of debugging to get it running and displaying the message "Hello, exec!" in our browser.
 Let's choose [Nginx](https://www.nginx.com/) which is, among other things, a server capable of serving static HTML files.
 It has a default index.html that we can replace.